santoshtechie9/proof-of-existence-dapp/README.md

 # Proof-Of-Existance Dapp

+## Overview
 Ethereum proof of existance dapp.
+Application frontend is developed in ReactJS, Smart Contracts are developed in Solidity.

+This application allows users to prove existence of some information by showing a time stamped picture/video.

+Data could be stored in a database, but to make it truly decentralized consider storing pictures using something like IPFS.
+The hash of the data and any additional information is stored in a smart contract that can be referenced at a later date to verify the authenticity.

+### User Stories:
+A user logs into the web app.

+The app reads the user’s address and shows all of the data that they have previously uploaded.

+The user can upload some data (pictures/video) to the app, as well as add a list of tags indicating the contents of the data.

+Users can retrieve necessary reference data about their uploaded items to allow other people to verify the data authenticity.

 Users can privide a proof of a document by storing its has in the blockchain.

-Application frontend is developed in React framework, Smart Contracts are developed in Solidity.
+### Important Note

-Note: All the document you upload using this app are stored in IPFS.
-So pay close attention to what you are uploding.
+All the document uploaded using this app are stored in IPFS.
+So do not upload any personal information attention.
+Check the content carefully before  uploading.

 ## Getting Started